 3. Domain & Hosting Problem

 More often than not, we don't pay attention to our domain expiration date.
-That’s why sometimes we fail to load our website sometimes.
+That’s why sometimes the website fails to load.
 So it’s essential to check our domain and hosting time limit gradually.

 It’s not fair that the issue is always only created by you but also by others.
-Like, the domain expiration date, you may have faced some other error such as server down while displaying your site.
+Like, the domain expiration date, you may have faced some other error such as a server down while displaying your site.

 But this time it’s done by your hosting provider.
 If you see those problems, quickly contact your hosting provider to fix this.